 With an inverter bridge a good PWM technique and a passive filter, you can generate sinusoidal voltage and operate all of your appliances without any fuse.

 The inverter technology we have explained so far has only two levels of voltage.
-What if we introduce one more voltage level.
+What if we introduce one more voltage level?
 This will give a better approximation of the sine wave and can reduce instantaneous error.
-Such multi-level inverter technology is used in high precision applications like wind turbines and electric cars.
+Such multi-level inverter technology is used in high-precision applications like wind turbines and electric cars.

-The inverter used in electric cars have intelligent frequency and amplitude control.
+The inverter used in electric cars has intelligent frequency and amplitude control.
 In fact, frequency controls the speed of an electric car and amplitude controls the power of it.
 This way inverters act as the brain of electric cars by producing electric power ideal for driving conditions.

 We hope this article provided you with a good introduction to the workings of inverters.